From our private database of 35,600+ case briefs...

 De May v.
 Roberts

 Michigan Supreme Court

 Roberts (plaintiff) was a poor, married woman confined to bed due to childbirth.
 De May (defendant) was a doctor who, accompanied by his assistant, Scattergood, came to visit Roberts at her home to assist Roberts with her pain.
 Scattergood was a young, single man, who was unfamiliar with the practice of medicine.
 De May brought Scattergood to help carry his equipment because De May was tired and not feeling well.
-Roberts did not object to Scattergood’s presence at her home.
+Roberts did not object to Scattergood’s presence at her home because she thought he was a doctor, a medical student, or a medical assistant.
 During the visit, Scattergood held Roberts’ hand during one particular episode of pain.
 Thereafter, Roberts sued De May for damages, claiming he visited with the intent to deceive her and that Scattergood laid hands on her in an indecent manner.
 The trial court returned a decision in Roberts’ favor, and De May appealed to the Supreme Court of Michigan.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 618,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials